justeat/gulp-build-fozzie/README.md

 - #### `images:optimise`

-Optimises all images found in the `src/img` directory then copies them to the `dist/img` directory.
+Optimises all images found in the source directory then copies them to the dist directory.

 ### `watch`